 A delicious, heart healthy meal that not only is beautiful but tastes amazing.
-Oh, did I mention this Almond Pesto Salmon is also super easy to make?
+This Almond Pesto Salmon recipe uses fresh wholesome ingredients and is super easy to make!

 Add those nuts to some salmon fillets and a bed of spinach and you’ve got one amazing meal.

 Turn on your oven’s broiler.
 Combine sliced almonds with panko bread crumbs in a bowl.

 Place your salmon filets on a foil lined baking sheet.
 Spread basil pesto evenly over the top of each filet.

 Press a handful of the almond and breadcrumb mixture onto each piece of salmon.
 Lightly spray the tops with olive oil spray.

 Place the baking sheet in the center rack of the oven.
 Broil salmon for 7 minutes.

 Now, transfer the salon to the top rack to broil for another 2 minutes.